GregTrevellick/VstsDashboardWidgetProjectTemplate/README.md

 [GitHubRepoPullRequestsURL]: https://github.com/GregTrevellick/VstsDashboardWidgetProjectTemplate/pulls

-A Visual Studio project template for Visual Studio Team Services dashboard widgets.
+A Visual Studio project template for Azure DevOps (formerly Visual Studio Team Services) dashboard widgets.

 If you like this **free** extension please take just a few seconds to give it a rating.